jgfoster/vscode-gemstone/README.md

-# GemStone/S 64 Bit IDE Extension for Visual Studio Code
+# GemStone/S 64 Bit IDE

-The `gemstone` Visual Studio Code extension allows you to interact with GemStone with Code.
+The `gemstone` Visual Studio Code extension allows you to interact with [GemStone/S](https://gemtalksystems.com/products/gs64/), a Smalltalk object application server and database.

 ## Features